maryslilamb1/maryslilamb1/README.md

 ### ✨ Fun Facts
 - 🏔️ I love planning group trips and have a deep interest in culture & travel
 - 🍳 My go-to comfort dish?
 Egg fried rice with mushrooms and carrots
-- 💬 Favorite Quote: *"Technology is best when it brings people together." – Matt Mullenweg*
+- 💬 Favorite Quote: *Winner are not people who never fail they are people who never quit*

 ---